agentsea/threadmem/README.md

 threads[0].delete()
 ```

-Add images of any variety to the thread, we support base64, filepath, PIL Image, and url
+Add images of any variety to the thread, we support base64, filepath, PIL, and URL

 ```python
 from PIL import Image